Michelle822/canine_threshold/README.md

 # canine_threshold
 Exploring canine’s olfactive threshold in artificial urine for medical detection Overview
-This repository contains supplemental data associated with the scientific article titled "Exploring canine’s olfactive threshold in artificial urine for medical detection ".
-The data provided here is in CSV format and accompanies the main findings presented in the article.
+This repository contains supplemental data for the scientific article titled "Exploring Canine Olfactory Thresholds in Artificial Urine for Medical Detection."
+The data is provided in Excel format and supports the main findings presented in the study.
+Additionally, a separate dictionary file is included for reference.

 Files
 data.csv: This file contains the primary dataset used in the study.